ezhuk/aws-tools/README.md

 #### configure_auto_scaling.py

 Configures AWS Auto Scaling to automatically manage system capacity based on an average CPU usage.
-It takes care of setting up new launch configuration and auto scaling group, scaling policies and metric alarms to automatically provision or shutdown one or more EC2 instances if an average CPU utilization exceeds the maximum threshold or goes below the minimum threshold respectively.
+It takes care of setting up a new launch configuration and an auto scaling group, scaling policies and metric alarms to automatically provision or shutdown one or more EC2 instances if an average CPU utilization exceeds the maximum threshold or goes below the minimum threshold respectively.